Rom4iNCogn1To/convocluster/README.md

 # Conversational Clustering

-Solo capstone for the KDD course.
 We measure whether multi-turn natural-language feedback recovers hidden target clusterings better than one-shot prompting — and whether the advantage depends on whether the target conflicts with the embedding's default similarity structure.

 **Status:** weeks 1–4 complete (baselines + demo).
 See `docs/study_plan.md` for the current version of the research questions.